Frequently Asked Questions

 - Using the library

 You can manage your library account online through the catalog tab.
-To log in to your Catalog Account you will need your library card number, and your password.
-The default password is your phone number, including the area code.
+To log in to your Catalog Account you will need your library card number and your password.
+The default password is your 10-digit phone number.
 From this portal, you can: